taboo9772032-cell/NISA-Engine-V9-Narrative-Physics/README.md

 ---

 ## 🧠 How to Understand the Engine (AI-Assisted)
 The NISA Engine is a complex system of "Soul ROMs" and "Physical Constants."
-To quickly master the logic, we recommend the following:
+To quickly master the logic, we recommend using AI tools as your "Chief Engineer":

 ### 1. Using NotebookLM (Highly Recommended)
 Upload the 18 `.md` files in the `/Physics_Laws` directory to [Google NotebookLM](https://notebooklm.google.com/).
-- **Benefit**: NotebookLM will act as a "Chief Engineer," allowing you to ask questions like: *"How does the Sacrifice Order affect a 'Sovereign' prototype?"* ### 2.
-LLM Guided Exploration
+- **Benefit**: NotebookLM will help you "digest" the entire physics system, allowing you to ask: *"How does the Sacrifice Order affect a 'Sovereign' prototype?"* or *"What happens when MOR weight is higher than SAF?"*

+### 2. LLM Guided Exploration
 Copy the content of the `Documentation` folder and paste it into **Gemini** or **Claude**.
 - **Prompt Example**: *"Based on the NISA Physics Laws provided, analyze why a character with high INT but low SAF would choose suicide over betrayal during a systemic collapse."*